Code-Institute-Submissions/CI-project-four/README.md

 - The Materialize CSS framework underpins the project and was implemented as per convention.

--Users are asked to register or login before being granted access to the website.
+- Users are asked to register or login before being granted access to the website.

 - All pages share the same navbar and footer, though each page has a clear purpose and some unique functionality.